 A financial aid offer will be e-mailed and texted to you.

 Admitted Students: An admitted student’s financial aid offer will be sent to the email address supplied to the Office of Admission.

-Deposited and returning students: Depostied and returning students will be sent their financial aid offer to their official DelVal email address.
+Deposited and returning students: Deposited and returning students will receive their financial aid offer at their official DelVal email address.
 If you supplied a cell phone number, your financial aid offer will also be sent there.
 You can check your financial aid at any time through Financial Aid Self-Service.

 Review your Federal Direct Loan action items:

 First time borrowers must complete a Loan Agreement (Master Promissory Note) and Federal Direct Loan Entrance Counseling.
 You can complete both steps at https://studentaid.gov.

 Navigating the world of Financial Aid can be confusing.
 The following terms are offered to assist you in effectively understanding the various programs involved:

 Academic Year - A period of time schools use to measure a quantity of study.
 For example, a school’s academic year may consist of a fall and spring semester during which a full-time undergraduate student must complete 24 semester hours.
 Academic years vary from school to school and even from educational program to educational program at the same school.